d-collins2/Task-Haven-Frontend/README.md

 ## Structure

-The top-level folder of Apostrophe includes a `public` folder, which holds the `index.html` file where the app is officially rendered by React, an `src` folder which holds the application itself, and then a few other files: the .gitignore, README, and package.json.
+The top-level folder of Trello includes a `public` folder, which holds the `index.html` file where the app is officially rendered by React, an `src` folder which holds the application itself, a `design` folder which holds [Semantic UI's](https://github.com/Semantic-Org/Semantic-UI-React) functionality, and then a few other files: .gitignore, README, and package.json.

-The `src` folder includes one main folders: `components`, which organizes the bulk of the app's logic and content, and `store`, which organizes the Redux logic responsible for the app's state management. `index.js` handles how the app is mounted into the `index.html` file in the top-level folder.
+The `src` folder includes five main folders: `redux`, handles the Redux logic responsible for the app's state management, `containers`, which organizes the top-level components which display lower-level components,  `components`, which organizes the bulk of the app's logic and content which needs to be rendered in their specific containers, `forms`, which organizes the different types of form components used in the app, `index.js` handles how the app is mounted into the `index.html` file in the top-level folder.

 Each sub-folder in `components` is, *surprise*, divided into the main components of the app.
 The file within each sub-folder that ends with the term 'Mod' contains the Redux logic for that respective component.
 The majority of fetch requests occur in here.
 Files that end with `Container` house the highest-level responsibilitty for each component, and demonstrate the context for which other sub-components might be rendered within.
 Sub-component files end with a descriptive tag of their responsibility.
 For instance: `NavSearch.js` is a component that is responsible for the search feature within the app, and is invoked inside `NavContainer.js`.

-## Components
+## Containers

-Apostrophe is composed of six main components:
+My app is composed of 7 container components:

-### app

-The `app` component houses the entire application.
-All other components will be rendered within this component.
-The corresponding .css file in the `app` folder rules all styling within the app.

-### browse

-This component is responsible for the side-panel that appears when someone clicks `browse` in the nav component.
-Selecting a filter/category sends a string of the filter's name to the backend and tthe databse is queried based on the selected filter.
-The compent is designed to unmount when the user's mouse has moved outside of it. *This feature is not well suited to mobile devices and needs to be redone*

-### nav

-The `nav` component is responsible for the main navigation/component rendering within the app.
-It holds a special sub-component, `navSearch.js`, which is a search bar that is built right into the component itself.
-There is no submit button for the search bar.
-Instead, the component waits a few seconds after the user's final keystroke before sending the input to the backend to query the database.

-### pubs
+### boardContainer

-`pbs` handles all visualization of publications within the app: from the grid on the homepage and the search/browse results to each individual publication page and the `PubStar` components that allow a user to favorite a publication when logged in.
+This component is used to render the users boards which are created through the component `board.js`.

-### user
+### boardPage

-The `user` component and its subcomponents are structured very similarly to `pubs` because components related to the user occupy similar space within the app as the components that handle publications.
+This component is responsible for the main functionality of the app.
+It is used to render the `list.js` and `task.js` associated with the current `board.js` being displayed.

-### userForm
+### homePageUser

-This component handles user login and signup using Redux Form.
-A succesful login stores the user's plain id in the browser's localStorage, so it's absolutely not secure!

-## User Accounts

-Users do not experience many obstacles regarding sign-up: there are no requirements or validations.
-After a user has logged in or signs up, they are able to upload profile images, edit bios, favorite publications, and follow other users.
-When a Publication is rendered, related publications in a section underneath the selected publication.
-These related publications are dependent on user likes in common by a gem in the backend.
-User images are stored in a Cloudinary account and handled by the backend.
+This component is responsible for the homepage which is seen on login.
+It renders the users associated `boardContainer.js`.
+The `rightToolBar.js` renders the teams associated with the user as well as a form to create a new team.

-## Future Development
+## Redux

-Some ideas for features to add in the future:

-### Accepting Contributions Through A Form

-For the sake of regulating what is saved to the database, there is no form available to contribute to the list of publications.
-Right now, the users are suggested in the `info` page to submit an e-mail to a given address with information regarding a publication that should be included.
-I'd like to create a modal form that generates an e-mail that I can approve from my inbox so that people can submit new publications more quickly.

-### Including Recent Article Headlines from Publications

-Publication pages should dynamically update to include recent or all article titles from each publication's page, perhaps through a scraping mechanism.
-Users should also be able to save these as favorites.